petarov/shut-up-bird/README.md

 Archive and delete your Twitter posts.

-Do you want to get rid of your old tweets or likes, but still have them nicely packed somewhere?
+You really want to get rid of your old tweets or likes but still have them nicely organized somewhere?
+Or maybe you want to setup a cron to regularly clean up your timeline?

-This tool creates an [ePub](https://en.wikipedia.org/wiki/EPUB) e-book from all the tweets or likes you select and then (optionally) deletes them from Twitter.
+This tool creates an [ePub](https://en.wikipedia.org/wiki/EPUB) e-book from a range of Twitter posts or likes and then (optionally) deletes them from your timeline.

 # Installation